 (i) provide a legally adequate privacy notice that will be displayed to end users on your skill's detail page,

 (ii) use the information in a way that end users have consented to,

 (iii) ensure that your collection and use of that information complies with your privacy notice and all applicable laws, and

 (iv) collect and use the data only if it is required to support and improve the features and services your skill provides.

 Examples of personal information include, but are not limited to: full name, home address, email address, date of birth, and telephone number.

-- Recite any of the following information without giving the user an option to set up a four-digit security voice code during the account linking process: (i) driver’s license number, (ii) vehicle registration number, and (iii) insurance policy number.
+- Recite any of the following information without giving the user an option to set up a four-digit security voice code during the account linking process: (i) full date of birth, (ii) driver’s license number, (iii) vehicle registration number, and (iv) insurance policy number.